cognominal/git-download-browse.nvim/README.md

 - `:DownloadGitRepo user/repo` or `:DownloadGitRepo https://github.com/user/repo`
   clones the repository (shallow) into `<repo_root>/user---repo`.
-- `:GitRepos` opens the Telescope picker listing downloaded repositories.
+- `:GitRepos` opens the Telescope picker listing downloaded repositories and switches Neovim's local directory (`:lcd`) to the selected entry when you confirm.
 - The default keymap `<leader>gv` opens the picker.
 Set `keymap = false` (or `nil`) in `setup()` to disable it.
 - Change `repo_root` in `setup()` to control where repositories are stored.